trmollet/prez-install-cjo/slides/prerequisites/intro.md

-All this prerequisites are do by the ops team
+All this prerequisites are to be done by the ops team

 Product Owner : ROUSSEL Quentin